hallpaz/3dsystems20/docs/assignment2.md

 ### Modeling the Scene

 First of all, we need to compute the geometry and texture coordinates for a sphere.
-We decided to use an equirrectangular panorama as a bidimensional texture for the interior of the sphere, so
+We decided to use an equirrectangular panorama as a bidimensional texture for the interior of the sphere, so it seems easier to parameterize the sphere in terms of latitude and longitude coordinates.

 ### Rendering the Scene
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIzMzc2MjM0Ml19
+eyJoaXN0b3J5IjpbMTc1NzQ4MDUzOV19
 -->